-Masks are mandatory in all public places across the country, with a Dh3,000 fine awaiting anyone who does not adhere to safety regulations.
+Masks are mandatory in most public places across the country, with a Dh3,000 fine awaiting anyone who does not adhere to safety regulations.

 In the first two weeks of September, police handed out more than 24,000 fines for breaking rules designed to limit the spread of Covid-19.

 Most of those were given to people either without masks or to those wearing them incorrectly, around their chin or under the nose.
 People in Dubai were responsible for most offences.

 Dr Brijesh Bhardwaj, internal medicine specialist at NMC Royal Hospital in DIP, said complacency had crept in, leading to incorrect application of face coverings in some cases.

 “The mask should cover the nose, mouth and chin and avoid touching the front surface when putting it on,” he said.

 “If masks are temporarily removed and placed on a table, that surface could be contaminated so a mask should be sanitised before it is reapplied.

 “Cloth masks can offer protection, but they need to be washed regularly, ideally after every 24 hours.

 “Masks are now part of our day-to-day dressing, without them we feel something is missing.